last updated: 2021-01-31

 Capacitance exists everywhere, but is mostly very small.
 The capacitor is a component designed to add specific capacitance to a circuit and can have very high values.

-A parallel-plate capacitor, consisting of two conductive plates insulated from each other (see symbol) is a good model to analyze capacitance.
-One can verify that the capacitance is nearly proportional to the surface area of the conductor plates
+A parallel-plate capacitor, consisting of two conductive plates insulated from each other is a good model to analyse the capacitance.
+One can conclude by reasoning and then verify in experiments that the capacitance is nearly proportional to the surface area of the conductor plates

 A and inversely proportional to the separation distance between the plates